Consumers are interested in benefits, not features.

 There is an important point to consider.
 We have two aspect orders leading to the same item selection.
 On one hand, different methods of analysis may provide different results.
 On the other, a robust way of simulation may lead to a correct result.

-Extending attribute levels with a perceptional threshold level bring in new possibilities of interpretation.
-A quantitative essence of attribute level perceptance can reveal either a positive or negative influence on product acceptability.
+Extending attribute levels with a perceptional threshold level brings in a new possibility of interpretation.
+A quantitative essence of the attribute level perceptance can reveal either a positive or negative influence on the product acceptability.
 The values are simple to understand and may be useful in managerial decisions.
 Their implicit use is in OBIMA - Object Image Analysis.
 Their explicit graphical presentation may replace the usually difficult-to-understand presentation of attribute level part-worths.

 When attribute level sorting is combined with preferences between profiles composed of attributes, such as in CSDCA - Common Scale Discrete Choice Analysis, perceptances usable in non-compensatory simulations can be obtained.